jeffersonfr/jinject/README.md

 ## 4. naive dependency injection with default instantiation

-In this example, we simply solve the previously reported problems.
-Now, let's imagine a large system, with many entities and use cases, sometimes making use of other use cases.
-Additions, removals, or any other restructuring of the code could affect many other parts of the system.
-As an example, we can cite the change in the instantiation order of any use case.
-A centralized entity could easily solve these problems and keep the public part of the code immutable.
+In this example, the previously identified issues are systematically addressed.
+Consider now a large-scale system comprising numerous entities and use cases, where certain use cases may depend on others.
+In such scenarios, additions, removals, or structural modifications within the codebase can have cascading effects throughout the system.
+For instance, altering the instantiation order of a single use case may impact multiple components.
+Introducing a centralized orchestration mechanism provides a robust solution to these challenges, ensuring consistency while preserving immutability in the system’s public interface.

 ```
     #include <iostream>